brunofernandez1/Artificial_Intelligence_BTI7510/README.md

 # Artificial_Intelligence_BTI7510
 Prolog project for BFH TI "Artifical Intelligence", BTI7510

-From Bruno Fernandez & Claudio Polo
+by Bruno Fernandez & Claudio Polo

 ## About
 The idea of this project is to find a way from room x to room y.